Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Introduction

 Throughout, we adopt a super-population sampling-based framework, which is an effective framework to study more general covariate-adjusted estimators in randomized experiments \citep{wang2023model}.
-We refer to \cite{robins2002} and \cite{ding2017bridging} for a comparison between the super-population sampling-based and finite-population design-based framework.
-When the unadjusted and linear regression estimators are considered under rerandomization and stratified randomization, our results can be viewed as the sampling-based counterparts of earlier design-based results \citep{li2018asymptotic,li2020rerandomization,lu2023design,wang2023rerandomization}.
-Importantly, our results go beyond linear regression and address a wider class of covariate-adjusted estimators under rerandomization and stratified rerandomization.
+We refer to \cite{robins2002} and \cite{ding2017bridging} for a comparison between the super-population sampling-based and finite-population design-based framework, and {more recent work of \cite{xu2021potential} and \cite{qu2025randomization} on alternative, designed-based asymptotic theory for M-estimators.} When the unadjusted and linear regression estimators are considered under rerandomization and stratified randomization, our results can be viewed as the sampling-based counterparts of earlier design-based results \citep{li2018asymptotic,li2020rerandomization,lu2023design,wang2023rerandomization}.
+However, our results go beyond linear regression and address a wider class of covariate-adjusted estimators under rerandomization and stratified rerandomization. {Finally, after posting the first version of our preprint, we became aware of the independent work of \citet{cytrynbaum2024finely}, who develops asymptotic theory for M-estimators under finely stratified randomization \citep{bai2022optimality} and whose result coincides with our Theorem~\ref{thm1} under rerandomization. \citet{cytrynbaum2024finely} further studies finite-population causal estimands and nonlinear imbalance criteria, whereas our analysis emphasizes super-population inference, identifies conditions under which M-estimators have normal limits without ex-post adjustment, and covers theory for addressing missing outcomes and debiased machine-learning estimators under (stratified) rerandomization.
+As such, these two parallel works remain distinct and are complementary contributions to the growing literature on rerandomization.}

 The remainder of the paper is organized as follows.
-In the next section, we introduce the super-population framework, randomization procedures, and M-estimation.
+In Section \ref{sec:setup}, we introduce the super-population framework, randomization procedures, and M-estimation.
 Section~\ref{sec: main} characterizes the asymptotic distributions for M-estimators under rerandomization, and Section~\ref{sec:examples} surveys familiar M-estimators and provides sufficient conditions to achieve asymptotic normality under rerandomization.
-Section~\ref{sec: stratified-reran} presents parallel asymptotic results for stratified rerandomization.
+Section~\ref{sec: stratified-reran} presents parallel development under stratified rerandomization.
 Section~\ref{sec: eff} introduces the asymptotic theory for estimators based on the efficient influence function under rerandomization and stratified rerandomization.
-We report simulations in Section~\ref{sec:sim} and re-analyses of a completed cluster-randomized experiment in Section~\ref{sec:data}, for which the R code is available at \url{https://github.com/BingkaiWang/Rerandomization}.
+We report simulations in Section~\ref{sec:sim} and re-analyses of a completed cluster-randomized experiment in Section~\ref{sec:data}.
 Section~\ref{sec: discussion} concludes.
+R code for reproducing the numerical results is available at \url{https://github.com/BingkaiWang/Rerandomization}.